cdalldorf/crispy-chainsaw/x_team_style_guide.md

-# X-Team NN Style Guide
+# X-Team 55 Style Guide

 <brief description of your team's opinion or philosophy regarding Style Guides>
+Try to stay consistent with the Google Java style guide as best as we can.
 ## Naming conventions

 <brief statement describing your team's naming conventions>
+All variables and method names have some sort of descriptive name to them so that those who are reading the code aren't confused.
 ### Examples
 * interfaces
 * classes